christina2564/COMP383_GroupProject/README.md

 ### Running Predixcan
 STEP 7 — RUN S-PREDIXCAN ON HARMONIZED OUTPUT
-To run predixcan you must navigate to the software folder in the folder Metaxcan
+To run S-Predixcan you must navigate to the software folder in the folder Metaxcan

 Activate the conda environment to run Predixcan in: